Pan Flute FAQ

 The South American style pan flute has its pipes tied together and usually with a thinner variety of bamboo (bamboo reed).
 Romanian-style pan flutes are glued together and use a thicker variety of bamboo.

 8. What is the difference between right-handed and left-handed pan flute?

-A right handed pan flute has its lower notes on the right and higher notes at the left.
+A right-handed pan flute has its lower notes on the right and higher notes on the left.
 The left-handed pan flute has its lower notes on the left and higher notes on the right.

-I hope this questions were helpful.
-If you have any pan flute related questions you can contact me at firstname.lastname@example.org
+I hope these answers were helpful.
+If you have any pan flute-related questions you can contact me at firstname.lastname@example.org